BotNicholas/Spring-Cloud-Test/README.md

 2) **HistoryMicro** - microservice responsible for generating history examination questions
 3) **ExaminatorMicro** - microservice responsible for making calls to MathMicro and HistoryMicro ad generating Exam Questions
 4) **EuricaDiscoveryMicro** - Spring Cloud Discovery Service

+# Config
+All the config you can find [here](https://github.com/BotNicholas/Spring-Cloud-Test-Config)...